Accessibility links

 Welcome to Wider Europe, RFE/RL's newsletter focusing on the key issues concerning the European Union, NATO, and other institutions and their relationships with the Western Balkans and Europe's Eastern neighborhoods.

-I'm RFE/RL Europe Editor Rikard Jozwiak, and this week I am drilling down on two issues: NATO's new spending targets and why the EU is waiting for the United States when it comes to more Russia sanctions.
+I'm RFE/RL Europe Editor Rikard Jozwiak, and this week I am drilling down on two major issues: NATO's new eastern flank operation and the likely winner of this year's Sakharov Prize.

 please wait